 Flavonoid-rich foods are packed with antioxidants and increase blood supply.
 Flavonoids, such as Anthocyanins (found in many berries) and flavanones (found in citrus fruits) have been found to provide benefits and reduce the risk of ED.
 The data suggests that increasing dietary flavonoids habitually is associated with reduced ED incidence.
 But more research is needed to examine its impact on men’s health.
 (22)

 Ginseng has the potential benefit of improving cardiovascular risk factors that can cause ED.
 In addition, ginseng is a natural sexual enhancer and can increase blood flow to the genitals, making it easier to achieve and maintain an erection.
 (23)

 Healthy whole foods

-Fruits and vegetables such as berries, broccoli, carrots, kale, spinach, tomatoes, and watermelon are rich in antioxidants with numerous health benefits, including cancer prevention.
+Fruits and vegetables such as berries, cruciferous vegetables, carrots, kale, spinach, tomatoes, and watermelon are rich in antioxidants with numerous health benefits.

 As already mentioned, pathogens like parasites can contribute to ED.
 Many herbs kill parasites naturally, and they often have several other health benefits.
-You can add five top parasite-killing herbs in your arsenal: clove, holarrhena, neem, triphala, and vidanga.
 You may also look to lower sugar intake alongside these herbs for an effective parasite cleanse.
-(25)
+(26)

 Plant sterols are found naturally in fruits, grains, nuts, vegetables, and vegetable oils.
 They partly block cholesterol absorption so that dietary cholesterol can be removed as waste.
 This lowers blood levels of LDL cholesterol without affecting HDL (or good) cholesterol.